LumingSun/ML4DB-paper-list/README.md

 * The next 50 Years in Database Indexing or: The Case for Automatically Generated Index Structures (VLDB 2022)
 * The Concurrent Learned Indexes for Multicore Data Storage (Transactions on Storage 2022)
 * TONE: cutting tail-latency in learned indexes (CHEOPS 22)
+* A Learned Index for Exact Similarity Search in Metric Spaces (ArXiv 2022)

 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）